LoginRadius/engineering-portal/content/guest-post/nodejs-authentication-guide/index.md

 }
 ```

 The exported `register` function will be used to set up the routes.
-You got the username and password from the `req.body` and created a `tryCatch` block that will create the user if successful; else, it returns a status code `401` with the error message.
+You got the username and password from the `req.body` and created a `tryCatch` block that will create the user if successful; else, it returns status code `401` with the error message.

 ### Set Up Register Route